 Discover Scheduling terminologies to help you organize your resources

-There are now two types of allocations; Task Allocation and Project Allocations
+There are two types of allocations; Task Allocation and Project Allocation.

 An allocation is essentially made up of the tasks you assigned to your team.
 When you add tasks, the allocation bar will be prompted; this identifies that your team has an allocated slot to work on.
 All this will then be represented in the heatmap.